Soldier with the Green Whiskers: In later books

 In Ozoplaning with the Wizard of Oz, author Ruth Plumly Thompson constructed an elaborate family history for him under the name Wantowin Battles.
 In this book, Thompson portrays Wantowin as a pompous coward with bad aim who loves to eat pickles.
 Jack Snow gave Wantowin, without a surname, his own entry in Who's Who in Oz as a result.
 John R. Neill's editor picked up on the name and used it once in the rewritten portion of The Wonder City of Oz.

 Snow also described him as Keeper of the Gates and Royal Army of Oz, and omitted an entry from Who's Who in Oz of the Guardian of the Gates, who is clearly not the same person, as they speak to each other in The Wonderful Wizard of Oz, The Marvelous Land of Oz, and The Patchwork Girl of Oz.
 In The Scalawagons of Oz, Omby Amby offers to take the Guardian's place so that he can take a Scalawagon to see his cousin, Oompa.

 James Haff did a major analysis of the character in The Baum Bugle.
 He notes that he does not seem to have any real friends, although Haff does not note that he is shown playing checkers with Pastoria in The Yellow Knight of Oz, and in Neill's books he appears to be good friends with the Guardian of the Gates, and is even shown waltzing with him in The Scalawagons of Oz after getting up from a game of marbles when the music begins to play and having no one else around.
 Ironically, although Neill both wrote and illustrated, the Soldier is shown in illustration dancing with a woman in spite of the text.

 Portrayals

-The Soldier with the Green Whiskers appears in many adaptations, though he often lacks that description for a lack of green whiskers.
+The Soldier with the Green Whiskers appears in many adaptations, sometimes altered to be a guard who lacks the green whiskers.

-The following films have featured a version of the character:
+The following productions have featured a version of the character: